Bhavikom/Android-General-Interview-Questions-Answer/README.md

 # Android-General-Interview-Questions-Answer

+**1. Tell me about Yourself ?**

-**1. What were your last 3 applications? which was the best? and why ?**
+**2. What were your last 3 applications? which was the best? and why ?**

-**2. What is your favourite programming language? - and why?**
+**3. What is your favourite programming language? - and why?**

-**3. How would you describe the software lifecycle at your most recent position?
+**4. How would you describe the software lifecycle at your most recent position?
 What did you enjoy the most?
 What would have you liked to change?**

-**4. What was the most challenging thing you have done in an application?**
+**5. What was the most challenging thing you have done in an application?**

-**5. Which websites and blogs you use as Android references?**
+**6. Which websites and blogs you use as Android references?**

       developer.android
       StackOverflow